-Colonoscopy - Examination of the entire colon using an elongated flexible endoscope called a colonoscope.
+A colonoscopy is the examination of the entire colon using an elongated flexible endoscope called a colonoscope.
 A colonoscopy rarely causes much pain, but patients may feel pressure, bloating or cramping during the procedure, which can take 15 to 60 minutes.
 Sedatives are sometimes given to help patients relax and better tolerate any discomfort.

-Capsule Endoscopy - A new diagnostic procedure that uses a pill sized video capsule to enable a doctor to examine the lining of the middle part of the gastrointestinal tract.
+Capsule Endoscopy is A new diagnostic procedure that uses a pill sized video capsule to enable a doctor to examine the lining of the middle part of the gastrointestinal tract.
 This part of the intestine cannot be reached by a traditional endoscopy or colonoscopy.
 Capsule endoscopy can be useful for detecting polyps, inflammatory bowel disease, ulcers, and tumors of the small intestine.
 Patients must fast for 12 hours before the procedure, because an empty Stomach allows for the best and safest examination.